emitanaka/edibble/cran-comments.md

-## Resubmission
+## Release summary

-This is a resubmission.
-In this version I have:
+This is a patch where I have updated the Rd files to remove obsolete attributes for HTML5.

-* corrected the spelling for fundamental

-* removed the repeated blank spaces in the description

-* removed \dontrun{} from example

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+R CMD check succeeded